Implantable collamer lens (ICL)

-The Implantable Collamer Lens (ICL), sometimes called an implantable contact lens, is an alternative for patients who are not candidates for laser eye surgery because of having a very high or extreme prescription.
+The Implantable Collamer Lens (ICL), sometimes called an implantable contact lens, is an alternative for patients who are not candidates for laser eye surgery because of having a high or extreme prescription.

 ICLs may also be called phakic intraocular lenses (phakic IOLs) because they are inserted without removing the natural lens.
 This is different from cataract surgery or refractive lens exchange, where the natural lens is removed and replaced with an artificial intra-ocular implant.

 for refractive errors higher than -8.00 of myopia, an ICL may be an option for you.

-ICL is sometimes used to mean implantable contact lens.
+ICL is sometimes used to mean an implantable contact lens.

 These clear implantable lenses are surgically placed either between the cornea and the iris (the coloured circular diaphragm at the front of your eye) or more commonly just behind the iris, in the space between the iris and the lens.
 Phakic ICLs enable light to focus properly on the retina at the back of the eye for clearer vision without the need for glasses or contact lenses.